pogonomyrmex661/pogonomyrmex661.github.io/_posts/2021-05-13-Blaesodiplosis Galls on Serviceberry Amelanchier.md

 _Sources:_
 _Russo, Ronald A. 2021.
 [Plant Galls of the Western United States (Princeton Field Guides, 142)](https://www.amazon.com/Western-United-States-Princeton-Guides/dp/0691205760?psc=1).
 Princeton University Press.
 ISBN-10: 0691205760._

-_Bugguide.net also has some good photos that helped confirm my ID on their [https://bugguide.net/node/view/544626/bgimage](https://Blaesodiplosis page).
+_Bugguide.net also has some good photos that helped confirm my ID on their [https://bugguide.net/node/view/544626/bgimage](https://Blaesodiplosis) page.
 This page was especially useful in confirming the identification since my galls didn't quite match what Russo (2021) describes as a "Tooth Gall".
 Also, Russo's description of his "Tooth Gall" mentions that the galls occur between the leaf veins, not on them, as these ones do._